airscripts/blog/content/english/posts/open-source/building-anally-fast-stuff.md

 ## Exposing Everything
 Once I had the standard library, I needed to choose first how users could consume this language.
 I thought to start with two simple ways: a CLI and a simple import as a libary.
-For the latter, it was really easy: I have just exposed the modules I wanted through the use of ES Modules.
+For the latter, it was really easy: I have just exposed the modules I wanted through the use of [ES Modules][javascript-modules].
 The CLI was a little bit more interesting to do.
 Did you know that you can add a bin key into your package.json and that just makes a binary for your lib?
 It is literally amazing.